logan-bobo/weather_monitor/app/api/README.md

 - Create venv `python3 -m venv weather-app`
 - Enter venv `source weather-app/bin/activate`
-- Install requirements defined in `./requirements.txt` with `pip3 -r ./requirements.txt` for the application and ensure you install `pytest`
+- Install requirements defined in `./requirements.txt` with `pip3 -r ./requirements.txt` for the tests and ensure you install `pytest`

 ## Running the API

-- Install requirements defined in `./requirements.txt`
+- To run the API execute `uvicorn main:app`

 ## Running the tests